puga-42/NN-Sound-Classification/README.md

 1. Download audio data from youtube videos in the metadata
 2. Convert mp4 files to mp3
 3. Trim mp3 file down to the 10 seconds indicated in the metadata.
-4. Use the librosa library to generate a mel-spectrogram and extract the features
+4. Use the librosa library to generate a mel-spectrogram and extract the following features:
-    - explain what mel-spectrogram is
-    - Mel(f) = 2596 log(1 + f/700)
+    - Mel-frequency cepstral coefficients
+    - Spectral Centroid
+    - Zero Crossing Rate
+    - Chroma Frequencies
+    - Spectral Roll-off
 5. Append the list of features to the 'Features Dataframe'

 ## Let's visualize the feature extraction from a snippet of 'Linus and Lucy'
-- ipd.Audio(file_deb)

 ![alt text](img/linus_and_lucy.png "Title")